Sketchfellow/Discord-KoboldCPP-Bot/README.md

 ## Troubleshooting

-* **Bot Not Responding:** Verify that KoboldCPP is running correctly and that the API endpoint in the `BOT_CONFIG` is accurate.
+* **Bot Not Responding:** Verify that KoboldCpp is running correctly and that the API endpoint in the `BOT_CONFIG` is accurate.
 Check the console for any error messages.
 * **Rate Limiting:** If you're sending messages too frequently, you might encounter rate limits.
 Adjust the `COOLDOWN_SECONDS` in the `BOT_CONFIG` to increase the delay between commands.
 * **Token Issues:** Make sure you are using the correct bot token and that it has the necessary permissions.
+The bot token is not the application ID.
+* **Bot Responses Incoherent:** Make sure you are using the correct prompt format.
+Check the model card of the LLM you downloaded to make sure you are using the right format.
+Also make sure the context window is within the LLM's stated limits.